Apply for CPI

 1. Program Information

 The objective of this program is to enhance cultural ties between Korea and other countries, and to foster librarians who can provide Korea-related information services at overseas libraries.
-The program provides library and information science professionals with field training in National Library of Korea, individual research opportunities, and Korean language courses providing a valuable experience of Korean culture.
+The program provides library and information science professionals with field training in the National Library of Korea, individual research opportunities, Korean language courses and a valuable experience of Korean culture.

 · Program Participants and Duration

-· Participants: 4 librarians from 4 overseas countries
+· Participants: 4 librarians from 4 different Official Development Assistance (ODA) countries

 · Program Highlights